 Use of playground equipment and cleaning

-- can make playground equipment available for children during school hours.
-However, children should practice hand hygiene before and after use.
-Playgrounds should be wiped down as part of enhanced cleaning where practical.
+- schools can make playground equipment available for children during school hours.
+However, children should practice hand hygiene before and after use

-- should not make playgrounds available for community use.
-Community groups cannot use school facilities (indoor or outdoor).
+- Community groups cannot use school facilities (indoor or outdoor).

 Children should not drink directly from drinking fountains at this time.
 Taps may be used to refill water bottles.

-Your child should bring their own water bottle for use (and refilling) at school.
+Your child should bring their own water bottle to use, and refill, at school.